l1mk/board-game-frontend/README.md

 Clone the backend repository called board-game-backend as well.
 Go inside the folder you just cloned using $cd board-game-backend While on it, start the migration with $rake db:migrate.
 Feed the database with some basic examples using $rake db:seed.
 If you want you can test the API using the rails console command, $rails c.
-While on it, try creating new models for each like Game.create(title: "your title")
+While on it, try creating new models for example:

+$Game.create(turns: 1, player1: "red", pokemon1: "charmander", player2: "blue", pokemon2: "squirtle", player3: "yellow", pokemon3: "onix", player4: "pink", pokemon4: "staryu" )

 After testing the models you can fire up the Server using $rails S You can visit http://localhost:3000/games on your browser to confirm the server is live.
 Keep it live.
 Go inside the other repository you copied, $cd board-game-frontend and fire the app using $npm start